kdmcguire/blog/src/content/post/a-brief-trip-to-norwich.md

 We were only there for three nights, but we had such a lovely time that I'm sure we'll go back before too long.

-Here are my highlights, in no particular order:
+Here are my highlights, in no particular order.

 ## The Tipsy Vegan